pivotal-cf/email-resource/README.md

 * `body_text`: *Optional.* The email body as text.
 Either `body` or `body_text` required. `body_text` takes precedence.
 * `send_empty_body`: *Optional.* If true, send the email even if the body is empty (defaults to `false`).
 * `to`: *Optional.* Path to plain text file containing recipients which could be determined at build time.
 You can run a task before, which figures out the email of the person who committed last to a git repository (`git -C $source_path --no-pager show $(git -C $source_path rev-parse HEAD) -s --format='%ae' > output/email.txt`).
 This file can contain `,` delimited list of email address if wanting to send to multiples.
+* `cc`: *Optional.* Path to plain text file containing recipients which could be determined at build time.
+This file can contain `,` delimited list of email address if wanting to send to multiples.
+* `bcc`: *Optional.* Path to plain text file containing recipients which could be determined at build time.
+This file can contain `,` delimited list of email address if wanting to send to multiples.
 * `debug`: *Optional.* If set to `true` additional information send to stderr
+* `attachment_globs:` *Optional.* If provided will attach any file to the email that matches the glob path(s)

 For example, a build plan might contain this:
 ```yaml